TajbiurShahriorRimon/Asp.Net-Mid-Project-PCHut/README.md

 ## Not All the features are done by me!

-Admin features along with sign-up is done by me.
+Admin features along with sign-up is done by me [TajbiurShahriorRimon](https://github.com/TajbiurShahriorRimon).
 Login as an admin to see the features. <br />
 Managers and some other features along with login is done by [Born0 (Md.Sirajuddin Borno)](https://github.com/Born0).
 Login as a manager to see the features. <br />
 Cart Feature is done by [sadat-xlr](https://github.com/sadat-xlr)